leetcode-python-java/leetcode-python-java/README.md

   class Application < Rails::Application
     # Actually, config is a method of YourProject::Application.
     # It is defined in it's grandfather's father: Rails::Railtie
-    config.load_defaults 5.2  # Let's go to see what is config config.i18n.default_locale = :zh
+    config.load_defaults 5.2  # Let's step into this line to see what config is. config.i18n.default_locale = :zh
   end
 end